redcalx/weather-info-service/README.md

 ## 📝 Sobre
 <!--The Weather Info Service is a microservice that provides weather information based on city names.
 It fetches data from an external weather API and serves it through a RESTful interface.-->
-▸ Microsserviço desenvolvido usando Node.js e Express em um ambiente Linux (WSL com Ubuntu) e implantado na AWS.
-Sua principal função é fornecer informações metereológicas obtidas a partir da API externa do OpenWeatherMap.org, com base em nomes de cidades, expondo os dados por meio de uma interface RESTful.
+▸ Microsserviço desenvolvido usando Node.js e Express em um ambiente Linux (WSL com Ubuntu) e implantado na AWS,  com uma pipeline de CI/CD implementada via GitHub Actions, que automatiza processos de build, testes e deploy Sua principal função é fornecer informações metereológicas obtidas a partir da API externa do OpenWeatherMap.org, com base em nomes de cidades, expondo os dados por meio de uma interface RESTful.
 O serviço é projetado para ser escalável, modular e facilmente integrável com outras aplicações.

-▸ Microservice developed using Node.js and Express in a Linux environment (WSL with Ubuntu) and deployed on AWS.
-Its main function is to provide weather information retrieved from the external OpenWeatherMap.org API, based on city names, exposing the data through a RESTful interface.
+▸ Microservice developed using Node.js and Express in a Linux environment (WSL with Ubuntu) and deployed on AWS, with a CI/CD pipeline implemented via GitHub Actions, automating the processes of build, testing, and deployment.
+Its main function is to provide weather information retrieved from the external API OpenWeatherMap.org, based on city names, exposing the data through a RESTful interface.
 The service is designed to be scalable, modular, and easily integrable with other applications.

 ## 🗃️ Estrutura do Projeto